cairo-book/cairo-book/src/ch10-01-unrecoverable-errors-with-panic.md

 ## `assert!` and `assert_eq!` macros

-Similarly to `panic!` macro, `assert!` and `assert_eq` macros both allow to use a panic error string longer than 31 bytes which can be formatted.
+Similarly to `panic!` macro, `assert!` and `assert_eq!` macros both allow to use a panic error string longer than 31 bytes which can be formatted.
 It is also possible to omit the panic error.

 `assert!` macro checks whether a condition holds and panics otherwise: